 5) Emilia Clarke

 She’s best known for playing Daenerys Targaryen: Mother of Dragons and Tenter of Pants in TV mega hit Game Of Thrones.
-What you may not have heard about Emila Clarke, however, is about her passion for surfing and the fact that she’s actually set up her own wetsuit company called Khaleesi.
+What you may not have heard about Emila Clarke, however, is her passion for surfing and the fact that she’s actually set up her own wetsuit company called Khaleesi.

 6) Youri Djorkaeff